hengyicai/hengyicai.github.io/_pages/about.md

 ## Selected Awards and Honors

+- National Scholarship for Ph.D.
+Student (**top 1% students**), Ministry of Education of P.R.China, 2020
 - Pacemaker to Merit Student of ICT, CAS, 2020.
 - AAAI-20 Scholarship Award
 - LvDe Scholarship for Ph.D.
 Student (one of the top scholarships in ICT, CAS), 2019
 - First-class Scholarship of ICT, CAS, 2018.
 - First Prize Winner of "China Software Cup" College Student Software Design Competition (as team leader), 2015
 - Second Prize Winner of National Mathematical Contest In Modeling, 2015
-- National Scholarship for Graduate Student (**top 2% students**), Ministry of Education of P.R.China, 2014
+- National Scholarship for Undergraduate Student (**top 2% students**), Ministry of Education of P.R.China, 2014

 <!-- ## Useful Links
 - [Research tips](http://www.ifs.tuwien.ac.at/~silvia/research-tips/){:target="_blank"} by Sylvia Miksch.